mayermakes/Get_IP/README.md

 IP = get_ip()
 print(IP)

 # this code was cobbled together from various tutorials around the web, all were open licences so I share this under the attached license for everybody free to use.
-Provided as is with absolutelly no warranty.
+Provided as is with absolutely no warranty.

 under different Linux distributions this code might yield different results, please report not working distirbutions.
 # tested successfully on: